laravel/docs/queues.md

 #### Database

 In order to use the `database` queue driver, you will need a database table to hold the jobs.
-To generate a migration that creates this table, run the `queue:table` Artisan command:
+To generate a migration that creates this table, run the `queue:table` Artisan command.
+Once the migration is created, you may migrate your database using the `migrate` command:

 	php artisan queue:table

-Once the migration is created, you may migrate your database using the `migrate` command:

 	php artisan migrate